 The rules do not specify a channeling scheme for Medical Device Radiocommunications Service (MedRadio) devices.
 They may operate on any frequency in the MedRadio spectrum that does not exceed these authorized bandwidths:

 405 – 406 MHz: 100 kHz

 413 - 419 MHz: 6 MHz

 438 - 444 MHz: 6 MHz

 451 - 457 MHz: 6 MHz

 The Medical Device Radiocommunications Service (MedRadio) is licensed by rule.
 Licensed by rule means an individual license is not required to operate a MedRadio device.

-In order to protect aeronautical mobile telemetry operations from harmful interference, MBAN devices capable of operating in the 2360-2390 MHz band must be registered with the MBAN frequency coordinator, which will notify the health care facility when it may begin MBAN operations.
+In order to protect aeronautical mobile telemetry operations from harmful interference, MBAN devices capable of operating in the 2360-2390 MHz band may only be operated indoors at eligible health care facilities, and must be registered with the MBAN frequency coordinator, which will notify the health care facility when it may begin MBAN operations.

 The FCC service rules for the Medical Device Radiocommunications Service (MedRadio) are located in 47 C.F.R.
 Part 95.